 Other Cresco Labs strains I am looking forward to reviewing include Apple Rock Candy, Durban Poison, Outer Space, and 707 Headband.

-For work weed, Sour Diesel offers energy but not always the desired focus.
+For work sativa, Sour Diesel offers energy but not always the desired focus.
 If I partake a bit too much, the strain can cause a dreamy cerebral effect that is counterproductive for detailed work.
-Though Sour Diesel doesn’t offer the intense focus that other energetic sativa deliver, I enjoy its other characteristics so much —the smell, flavor, mood elevation, creativity, and overall body relaxation—that it’ll always be a part of my “work weed” and evening weed rotation.
+Though Sour Diesel doesn’t offer the intense focus that other energetic sativa deliver, I enjoy its other characteristics so much —the smell, flavor, mood elevation, creativity, and overall body relaxation—that it’ll always be a part of my “work sativa” and evening weed rotation.
 So I’m pleased Cresco Labs, a cannabis and medical marijuana company based in Chicago, is producing this strain for Illinoisans.

 Sour Diesel is believed to have descended from Chemdog 91 and Super Skunk, but the marijuana community still debates its exact origins.
 Some believe it is a cross between Mexican sativa and a Chemdog phenotype.